needle-mirror/com.unity.collab-proxy/Documentation~/MainFeatures.md

 ![Changesets tab](images/ProjectHistory.png)

 Double-click any file in a changeset to go to the **File History** tab, and display every changeset.
-In the **File History view**, right-click on a change and select **Save the revision as…** to restore the file's former state.
+In the **File History view**, right-click on a change and click **Save the revision as…** to restore the file's former state.
 This is useful if you had previously deleted some logic that you now need.

 ![File history view](images/FileHistory.png)